 The Society of Authors in Scotland (SoAiS) is our branch of the venerable Society of Authors in London.
-I am the current Scottish treasurer.
-We recently sponsored a debate on the outlook for writers in a post-referendum Scotland.
+I was until recently the current Scottish treasurer.
+We sponsored a debate on the outlook for writers in a post-referendum Scotland.

-We were also approached by Paul St John Mackintosh of Teleread, an establish blog on publishing matters, wanting our views on the issue.
-I’ve contributed my personal notions which you can find on:
+We were also approached by Paul St John Mackintosh of Teleread, an established blog on publishing matters, wanting our views on the issue.
+I contributed my personal notions which you can find on: http://www.teleread.com

 St Andrews Creative Writing Summer School

-Every summer we take twenty carefully selected students for a full month.
+Every summer we take twenty carefully selected students for around cthree weeks.
 They’re all talented, but they are also new to certain forms.
 We work in a variety of media: this year they worked in small teams to write short “radio plays” (actually performed live through a PA with sound effects), as well as individual fiction, poetry, comedy writing, and performance skills.